Vaccinated lawmakers get to take off their masks in House

-One of those lawmakers, Rep. Brian Mast, R-Fla., tweeted Friday in a dig at House Speaker Nancy Pelosi: “PELOSI CAVES.
+One of those lawmakers, Rep. Brian Mast, R-Florida, tweeted Friday in a dig at House Speaker Nancy Pelosi: “PELOSI CAVES.
 FREEDOM PREVAILS.”

 Another, Rep. Mariannette Miller-Meeks, R-Iowa, tweeted: “Excellent news!
 I have been urging the House to lead by example and all fully vaccinated Members to go without masks since April.
 Great to see the House is FINALLY listening to the science.”